 Singapore is an expensive place to visit.
 There’s no way around it.
 The small city state is priced relative to the United States, which is a lot more expensive than its neighbors!
 On a small stop-over trip, this isn’t a problem.
-However, on a big trip through the region, a trip into Singapore can elicit sticker shock, and it can turn people away if they are trying to do the area on the cheap.
-However, for those still wanting to visit this country, there are still many ways to travel around Singapore without breaking the bank.
+But on a big trip through the region, a trip into Singapore can elicit sticker shock, and it can turn people away if they’re trying to do the area on the cheap.
+If you still want to visit this country, though, there are still many ways to travel around Singapore without breaking the bank.
 Check out these free activities you can do:

 Cool Off in the Underground Malls

-The best places to cool off in this very hot city are the underground malls where the A/C is cranking and all the city is connected.
+The best places to cool off in this very hot city are the underground malls where the A/C’s cranking.
 You’ll be able to move around most of the city and never expose yourself to the heat and humidity.
 Since it gets cool at night, it can save you from having to pay extra for A/C at your hotel or hostel.
-Moreover, you can spend your afternoon wandering underground Singapore without spending any money.
+Plus, you can spend your afternoon wandering underground Singapore without spending any money.

 Eat Cheap Food in Little India

 Singapore has some great food, but many of the restaurants are expensive.
-However, one of the best places to eat is Little India, where great Indian meals cost as little as 5 Singapore Dollars.
+However, one of the best places to eat is Little India, where great Indian meals cost as little as $5 SGD.
 Make sure you find the places where you can eat with your hands!
-They are the most authentic and local places.
+They’re the most authentic and local places.
 You’ll probably be the only Westerner in there, though, so be prepared for people to stare.
-However, eating at these places was the most fun I had in Singapore.
+Eating at these places was still the most fun I had in Singapore.

 Eat Cheap Food in Chinatown

-If you are looking for a nice place to sit down and eat, then the best time to eat at Singapore’s famed restaurants is during lunch when restaurants offer 20% off, making them a great deal and a lot more affordable.
+If you’re looking for a nice place to sit down and eat, then the best time to eat at Singapore’s famed restaurants is during lunch when restaurants offer 20% off, making them a great deal.
 The set lunches will give you dinner food at a discount and allow you a bit more variety in what you’re eating.
-Especially check out the restaurants in the underground mall, where you will find even more lunch specials.
+Make sure to check out the restaurants in the underground mall, where you’ll find even more lunch specials.

 Walk Around the Gardens